centre-for-humanities-computing/danish-foundation-models/docs/datasheets/Netarkivet_text.md

 **If the dataset is a sample from a larger set, what was the sampling strategy?**

-The Netarkivet is described as being scrabed in the following ways:
+The Netarkivet is being scrabed using;

 - Cross-sectional collection of all Danish websites up to four times a year.
 - Selective collection if the following domains: Alle Danish newsmedia (with a frequency ranging from 12 times a day to weekly), political parties, organisations and union, legal bodies such as ministeries og agencies, selected social media profiles, YouTube videos.
 - Event collections of two-three event yearly (e.g. elections and the corona pandemic)
-- Special webscraped (for instance in collaboration with researchers)
+- Special webscrapes (for instance in collaboration with researchers)

+A selective subset of Netarkivet is then extracted pr. year from 2006 to 2016 such that it contain no duplicate sites.
+Apache Tika (v.
+1.15) is then used to extract the text from the sites.
+During extract all HTML markup is removed, along with javascript and CSS code.
+The content of textual HTML elements, such as ´<P>´ and ´<H1>´ are concatenated into one piece of text.

 **Who was involved in the data collection process?**

-The Royal Danish Library collects Netarkivet and helped with the construction of the subset along with XXX.
+The Royal Danish Library collects Netarkivet and along with Brügger et al. [4,5] helped with the construction of the Netarkivet text.

 **Over what timeframe was the data collected?**

-The dataset include articles from the period XX/XX/2006 to  XX/XX/2016.
+The dataset include articles from the period 2006 to 2016.

 **Were any ethical review processes conducted?**